Data Center Tiers: What Are They and Why Do They Matter?

 Data Center Tiers: Which Is Right for You?

-What data center tier is appropriate for your organization largely depends on your security, availability, and budget needs.
+The right data center tier for your organization largely depends on your current security posture, data usage, and budgetary constraints.

-Businesses that host extensive data sets—particularly if the data pertains to customers—are prime candidates for the advanced protections offered by Tier III and Tier IV data centers that the lower tiers simply don’t provide.
+Businesses that host extensive data sets, particularly customer and client data, are prime candidates for the advanced protections offered by tier III and tier IV data centers that the lower tiers simply don’t provide.

-Tier IV is recommended for businesses which value total protection, uninterrupted availability and for whom budget constraints aren’t as tight.
+Tier IV is recommended for businesses that value total protection, uninterrupted availability, and have more spending power.